Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Before our departure this morning, a knowledgeable local guide takes us on a guided desert walk through this starkly beautiful ecosystem to learn more about the flora and fauna of the Namib and the incredible survival techniques of the desert fauna & flora.

-Our Overland Tour then continues north through the desert, crossing the Tropic of Capricorn where we stop to take a picture to mark the occasion.
+Our Overland Tour then continues north through the desert, crossing the Tropic of Capricorn, where we stop to take a picture to mark the occasion.
 We are then headed for the coastline where the icy Atlantic Ocean meets the hot desert sands.
-We make our way up the coast to the seaside town of Swakopmund where we will stay for two nights in a comfortable centrally located hotel.
-Tonight, we’ll enjoy a dinner out at a local restaurant.
+We make our way up the coast to the seaside town of Swakopmund, where we will stay for two nights in a comfortable, centrally located hotel.
+Tonight, we’ll enjoy an optional dinner out at a local restaurant.

-Your time is free to explore this quaint town with its German Colonial influences and enjoy the many coffee shops and bakeries that offer a delightful range of German inspired treats.
-This is the adventure capital of Namibia and there are plenty of adventure activities on offer.
+Your time on day seven is free to explore this quaint town with its German Colonial influences and enjoy the many coffee shops and bakeries that offer a delightful range of German-inspired treats.
+This is the adventure capital of Namibia, and there are plenty of adventure activities on offer.
 Go sandboarding or quad biking on the dunes, try skydiving or take a dolphin cruise on the ocean.
-Otherwise take a leisurely stroll along the seafront or explore the markets and historical sites on foot.
+Otherwise, enjoy a leisurely stroll along the seafront or explore the markets and historical sites on foot.

-• Included Activity: Tropic of Capricorn, Guided Desert Walk, Restaurant Dinner
+• Included Activity: Tropic of Capricorn, Guided Desert Walk (Day 6)

-• Optional activities: Quad biking, Sandboarding, Skydiving, Dolphin Cruise, and more.
+• Optional activities: Local Restaurant Dinner (Day 6), Quad biking, Sandboarding, Skydiving, Dolphin Cruise, and more (Day 7)

-Our Cape Town to Zanzibar Safari continues up the Namibia coastline where hot desert sands meet the cold waves of the Atlantic Ocean.
-We’ll stop at the charming desert seaside village of Wlotskasbaken, with its picturesque cottages and the ocean and desert backdrop providing a perfect photo opportunity.
-Then we head to the nearby Lichen Fields where a guide will tell you more about the curious Lichen Colonies and how these peculiar organisms flourish in extreme climates such as this, thanks to the moisture from the frequent sea fogs characteristic of this coastline.
+Our Cape Town to Zanzibar Tour continues up the Namibia coastline, where hot desert sands meet the cold waves of the Atlantic Ocean.
+We’ll stop at the charming desert seaside village of Wlotskasbaken, with its picturesque cottages and the ocean & desert backdrop providing a perfect photo opportunity.
+Then we head to the nearby Lichen Fields, where a guide will tell you more about the curious Lichen colonies and how these peculiar organisms flourish in extreme climates such as this, thanks to the moisture from the frequent sea fog characteristics of this coastline.

 • Meals: Breakfast, Lunch & Dinner

-Day 10: Khorixas to Etosha National Park – Namibia
+Day 9: Brandberg to Etosha National Park – Namibia

 • Meals: Breakfast, Lunch & Dinner